Climate Lessons for Teachers

 Lesson #5: Explore and Extend

 Introduction.
-Introduce learners to the What Should Adults Do? page.
-Remind children that adults have more power than children, so kids need adult help to slow down climate change.
+Introduce students to the What Should Adults Do? page.
+Remind them that adults have more power than kids, so kids need adult help to slow down climate change.

 Individual/Pair Work.
-Learners use the What Should Adults Do? section of the Start Learning page to research ways adults can help slow down climate change.
-In their science notebooks, or on chart paper, have children write a list of actions adults can take, and how each action reduces air pollution to slow down climate change.
+Students use the What Should Adults Do? section of the Start Learning page to research ways adults can help slow down climate change.
+In their science notebooks, or on large chart paper, have students write a list of actions adults can take, and how each action reduces air pollution to slow down climate change.

-Pair/Group Work.
-Learners explain in their own words how different adult actions can make a difference.
+Group Work.
+Students explain in their own words how different adult actions can make a difference.
 (For example, when a company builds a wind farm the turbines generate electricity when their blades are pushed by the wind.
 Creating energy this way is not creating air pollution, unlike old-fashioned power plants that have to burn air-polluting coal to create energy.)

 Individual/Pair Work.
-Half way through class time, have learners use their notes to list their favorite ideas on the What Should Adults Do? page.
+Half way through class time, have students use their notes to list their favorite ideas at the bottom the What Should Adults Do? page.
 Encourage them to explain online how the actions help, so other kids will understand the cause and effect.
 They can then reply to other kids’ ideas.

 Whole Class.
-Extend learner thinking by asking them how they could explain climate change to an adult who doesn’t “believe” Earth’s climate is changing (which really means s/he doesn’t understand the science).
+Extend thinking by asking students how they could explain climate change to an adult who doesn’t “believe” Earth’s climate is changing (which really means the adult doesn’t understand the science).

 Lesson #6: Create and Empower